gymbridger/Bridgers-Tech-Blog/README.md

 To start the Tech Blog platform:

-In the root directory, run the command: `npm run start` Navigate to http://localhost:3001 (or whichever port you've set) in your web browser.
+In the root directory, run the command: `npm run seeds/index.js`, `npm run start` Navigate to http://localhost:3001 (or whichever port you've set) in your web browser.

 ## Credits